AmazingAmpharos/OoT-Randomizer/README.md

 - Child Dead Hand fight no longer requires a sword
 - Underwater room in Training Grounds and underwater Zora Fountain now require Zora Tunic
 - Removed most Lens of Truth requirements (exceptions are Wasteland and Chest Minigame)

+## Gerudo Fortress options

+Options for speeding up carpenter rescue portion of Gerudo Fortress

+- fast: Only the carpenter nearest to the prison Link is tossed into needs to be freed to obtain the Gerudo Card and get all of its benefits; the other three carpenters are freed from the start
+- open: All carpenters are freed from the start, and you start with the Gerudo Card and all of its benefits (and thus the bridge across the valley is always built)

 ## Changed hint system